 Students desiring credit by examination for high school credit should submit a completed application to their school counselor thirty (30) days prior to the chosen test date.
 A day of testing is necessary for students to complete each one-half (1⁄2) credit course.
 There is no charge for the testing for district students.
 The results will be mailed to the parents and school counselor after the scoring is completed.
-No information on the test results can be provided over the telephone or by email because of privacy laws.
+Test results cannot be provided over the telephone or by email because of privacy laws.